lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 ### DO demo

-1. We encourage you to look around in your team data before next time.
+#### 1. We encourage you to look around in your team data before next time

-2. Go to mtl.how/data and open the team data in Excel.
+#### 2. Go to mtl.how/data and open the team data in Excel

-3. While waiting for the excel to open, let's review the three reasons to use the excel-based Data UI instead of the facility data Excel spreadsheet:
+#### 3. While waiting for the excel to open, let's review the three reasons to use the excel-based Data UI instead of the facility data Excel spreadsheet

 - You can select a set of clinics \(grids\) that exactly represent your individual team.